 - Medical bills, including costs for rehabilitation services, medications, surgeries, prosthetics, and hospital stays

 - Hardships you faced at home since the accident, such as strains on your marriage or lost passions you once enjoyed

 - Loss of income, including missed paychecks or a loss of permanent employment while you were too injured to work

 - Future loss of income if your injuries are expected to be long-term or permanent

-- Mental conditions brought on from the accident, including anxiety and post-traumatic stress disorder (PTSD)
+- Emotional distress, as well as mental conditions brought on from the accident, including anxiety and post-traumatic stress disorder (PTSD)

 - Pain and suffering you experienced, both physically and emotionally